 Tommy Pinn started at the Strongman mine in 1941 and retired 46 years later.
 In 2003, as the mine finally closed, he noted: ‘Boy they’ve got a good number today, all the miner was doing was sitting behind this big machine pushing buttons, in a matter of minutes 2 metres of coal was cut from a place about 15 feet wide by 10 feet.
 It would take the best part of two or more days to do that in my time, after you did all the timbering, boring and blasting.
 Then we had to shovel the whole lot all out by hand!’
 1

-Besides the hewers at the coal face, there were many other workers underground –those hauling the coal, pumping water, looking after the ventilation, and trimming the lamps.
+Besides the hewers at the coal face, there were many other workers underground – those hauling the coal, pumping water, looking after the ventilation, and trimming the lamps.
 In the 19th century their conditions of work were often appalling.
 At first, the same areas were used as eating places and latrines.
 When excrement cans were provided, they were often placed in old workings where toxic firedamp (methane gas from coal) collected.
-Most mines before the First World War did not provide bathhouses and it would be a long, dirty and often wet walk back home.
+Most mines before the First World War did not provide bathhouses and it was a long, dirty and often wet walk back home.
 Above ground, men worked as loaders, screening the coal, and as blacksmiths, carpenters and engine men.

 On the West Coast, work was erratic because the river ports were often closed by bad weather.
 On many days the mines did not open.